featherbear/trello-epd/README.md

-Trello List Display for Waveshare 7.5inch Model B & C e-Paper
+Trello EPD
 ---

-Model B - Red
-Model C - Yellow

-Trello e-Paper list display for Raspberry Pi 3B.
+Trello List Display built for the Waveshare 7.5inch Model B e-Paper connected to a Raspberry Pi 3B.

+Note: This will also work for the Waveshare 7.5inch Model C
+_(and technically A with a few changes to the code)_

+Read more technical things [here](./MORE.md)

 # Installation

-## Pre-requisites
+**Pre-requisites**
 Pillow 3.0.0 requires `libjpeg`, so install it with `sudo apt install libjpeg-dev`

-## Python packages
+**Python packages**
 `pip3 install -r requirements.txt`

 ## Setup